dujanhung/json-validator/doc.md

 @required
 ```

-marks this JSON entry as required.
+marks this entry as required.

->[!IMPORTANT]
->if you remove such entries, the script would reject.

 ___